-Jack Astor's, SIR's flagship Concept Restaurant brand, which contributed approximately 71% of Q1 2019 Pooled Revenue, had a SSS(1) decline of 1.6% in Q1 2019.
-SIR completed renovations at two Jack Astor's locations in both Q1 2019 (Kanata and Mississauga, Ontario) and Q1 2018 (Dartmouth, Nova Scotia and London, Ontario), which resulted in the closure of these restaurants for a combined total of 20 days in Q1 2019, compared to 15 days in Q1 2018.
-SSS(1) were also negatively impacted by a tornado in the Ottawa area in September of 2018, which resulted in the closure of all three Ottawa area Jack Astor's restaurants for up to three days.
+Jack Astor's, SIR's flagship Concept Restaurant brand, which contributed approximately 70% of Q2 2019 Pooled Revenue, had flat SSS(1) in Q2 2019 and a SSS(1) decline of 0.9% in YTD 2019.
+SIR completed renovations at two Jack Astor's restaurants in both Q2 2019 (the location at the intersection of Yonge and Bloor streets in downtown Toronto, and the location near Toronto Pearson International Airport in Etobicoke, Ontario) and Q2 2018 (one location in London, Ontario and the location at 10 Dundas East entertainment complex in downtown Toronto), which resulted in the closure of these restaurants for a combined total of 18 days in Q2 2019 and 21 days in Q2 2018.
+YTD 2019 SSS(1) were impacted by the renovations of two Jack Astor's locations in Q1 2019 (Kanata and Mississauga, Ontario) and two Jack Astor's locations in Q1 2018 (Dartmouth, Nova Scotia and London, Ontario), resulting in the closure of these restaurants for an additional 20 days in Q1 2019 and 15 days in Q1 2018.
+YTD 2019 SSS(1) were also negatively impacted by a tornado in the Ottawa area in September of 2018, which resulted in the closure of all three Ottawa area Jack Astor's restaurants for up to three days.

-Canyon Creek had a SSS(1) decline of 3.1% in Q1 2019.
-The sales from the Canyon Creek location in Etobicoke, which was permanently closed in Q1 2018, have been excluded from the calculation of SSSG(1) for Q1 2019.
-A new Scaddabush restaurant was opened at this location on November 28, 2017.
+Canyon Creek had declines in SSS(1) of 2.3% and 2.9% in Q2 2019 and YTD 2019, respectively.
+The sales from the Canyon Creek location in Etobicoke, Ontario which was permanently closed in Q1 2018, and the Canyon Creek location on Front Street in downtown Toronto, which permanently closed in Q2 2019, have been excluded from the calculation of SSS(1) performance for Q2 2019 and YTD 2019.
+A new Scaddabush restaurant was opened in November of 2017 on the site of the closed Canyon Creek in Etobicoke.
+Management continues to evaluate options for the Canyon Creek portfolio to improve performance.

-Scaddabush SSS(1) performance for Q1 2019 includes seven Scaddabush locations (Mississauga, Richmond Hill, Scarborough, Oakville, Vaughan, Ontario, and Front Street as well as Yonge and Gerrard in downtown Toronto).
-Scaddabush generated SSSG(1) of 0.6% in Q1 2019.
-The new Scaddabush restaurant in Etobicoke, Ontario is excluded from the calculation of Q1 2019 SSSG(1) as it was not in operation for the entire comparable periods a year ago.
+Scaddabush SSS(1) performance for Q2 2019 and YTD 2019 includes seven Scaddabush locations (Mississauga, Richmond Hill, Scarborough, Oakville, Vaughan, Ontario, and Front Street as well as Yonge and Gerrard in downtown Toronto).
+Scaddabush generated SSSG(1) of 0.7% in Q2 2019 and 0.6% in YTD 2019.
+The new Scaddabush restaurant in Etobicoke, Ontario is excluded from the calculation of Q2 2019 and YTD 2019 SSSG(1) as it was not in operation for the entire comparable periods a year ago.
 Scaddabush continues to build upon prior year periods of exceptional SSSG(1).
+Subsequent to Q2 2019, SIR closed the Scaddabush location at the Square One shopping centre in Mississauga, Ontario for six days to complete a renovation.
+This location, which was the first Scaddabush location (opened in July 2013), received a décor refresh and a major menu update.
+The new food program implemented at this location was first tested at the Oakville, Ontario Scaddabush location and is expected to be rolled-out to the remainder of the Scaddabush locations in 2019 to drive SSSG(1).